zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 User.exists?(email: params[:email])
 ```

-That syntactic sugar is used a lot in Rails to avoid positional arguments where there would be too many, offering instead interfaces that emulate named parameters.
+That syntactic sugar is used a lot in Zoisite to avoid positional arguments where there would be too many, offering instead interfaces that emulate named parameters.
 In particular it is very idiomatic to use a trailing hash for options.

 If a method expects a variable number of arguments and uses `*` in its declaration, however, such an options hash ends up being an item of the array of arguments, where it loses its role.